sjohn1204/SQL/README.md

 # SQL
-Written queries to connect and analyze data
+Written queries to collect and analyze data